Print Friendly

 B’aq thin/bony b’aqb’oj somewhat bony

-Ch’aqal(ik) wet ch’aqch’oj (still) a little wet
+Ch’aqal(ik) wet ch’aqch’oj (still) damp

 Ch’am sour ch’amch’oj a little sour

-k’a bitter k’ak’oj a little bitter
+K’a bitter k’ak’oj a little bitter

 Tza salty tzatzoj too salty